dreamfarer/equinox-map/README.md

 - Search for markers using the search bar
 - Click a search result to fly to that marker on the map
 - Click a marker to open a popup with additional information
-- Bookmark markers directly from the search results
+- Bookmark markers directly from the search results or within popups
 - View only your bookmarked markers via the **Bookmarks** tab

 ## Roadmap

 We are committed to maintaining this project long-term.
 Our immediate goals include:

-- Adding remaining markers (e.g., resources, races, scenic rides, etc.)
+- Add remaining markers (e.g., weekly, side and main quests)
-- Enabling bookmarking directly from marker popups
 - Plot the course of the race when opening the popup
+- Display a short visual tutorial when first visiting the app
-- Refactoring and abstracting code for future expansion
+- Refactor and abstracting code for future expansion
 - Implement caching & efficient bandwidth usage

 ## Feedback, Issues, Suggestions